-According to our model Hispanics are estimated to be victimized at lower rates following the IRCA (Prediction 3), and the changes are predicted to be increasing in the share δ of eligible immigrants in the MSA (Prediction 4).17 Victimization rates against non-Hispanics might increase or decrease depending on the degree of spillovers in victimization across ethnicity.
-For this reason the ideal difference-indifferences strategy compares victimization rates of individuals of Hispanic origin in places with large and small δ s.
-We compare victimization rates in the top and bottom MSAs based on δ , providing a full spectrum of robustness checks about how we define such groups.
+According to our model, Hispanics are estimated to be victimized at lower rates following the IRCA (Prediction 3), and the changes are predicted to be increasing in the share $\delta$ of eligible immigrants in the MSA (Prediction 4).
+Victimization rates against non-Hispanics might increase or decrease depending on the degree of spillover in victimization across ethnicity.
+For this reason, the ideal difference-in-differences strategy compares victimization rates of individuals of Hispanic origin in places with large and small $\delta$ s.
+We compare victimization rates in the top and bottom MSAs based on $\delta$ , providing a full spectrum of robustness checks about how we define such groups.

 Unlike what happens for reporting, predictions are about differences based on ethnicity rather than IRCA applicants, which implies that the estimates do not need to be adjusted for misclassification.
-The difference-in-differences model in victimization (V=0,1) which is run separately for Hispanics and non-Hispanics is:
+The difference-in-differences model in victimization (V = 0,1) that is run separately for Hispanics and non-Hispanics is:

-$$V_i = \delta_1 TOP(\delta)i \times AY_i + \delta_2' X_i + \varepsilon_i. \tag{4}$$ where the number of Hispanic amnesty applicants was more than 10 percent of the Hispanic population.
-The regressors X_i contain year and MSA fixed effects, and in some specifications MSA-specific time trends.
+$$V_i = \delta_1 T O P(\delta)i \times A Y_i + \delta'2 X_i + \varepsilon_i.$$ (4)

+The indicator variable $TOP(\delta)i$ indicates whether the individual resides in an MSA where the number of Hispanic amnesty applicants was more than 10 percent of the Hispanic population.
+The regressors $X_i$ contain year and MSA fixed effects, and, in some specifications, MSA-specific time trends.
 We allow errors to be correlated across individuals living in the same MSA in a given year.
 Regarding the parallel trends assumption, changes in policing would not be differenced out as we are taking changes across different MSAs.
 For this reason, we allow for differential trends, but cannot rule out that changes in policing may alter the results.